| |

 Should you wrap the brisket once it reaches 155-160°F?

-Wrapping in paper does help the bark to maintain most of it’s crispness and seems to be what a lot of folks are using nowadays.
+Wrapping in paper does help the bark to maintain most of it's crispness and is a great choice for wrapping brisket.
 I sometimes wrap in paper or foil but often I choose to leave it alone.

-You can purchase the USDA approved natural brown paper in 18-inch or 30-inch width and it works great for this purpose.
+You can purchase the food-grade natural brown paper in 18-inch or 30-inch width and it works great for this purpose.

 There is also a pink/peach colored paper that some like to use.

-This is completely your decision to make so if you haven’t tried wrapping, you probably should so you can make a good decision on whether to wrap or not wrap on future briskets.
+This is completely your decision, so if you haven't tried wrapping, you probably should so you can make a good decision on whether to wrap or not wrap on future briskets.

 If you do decide to wrap, just simply wrap it in foil or paper making sure it is tightly closed.
-Double wrapping is not a bad idea to ensure it won’t leak.
 Place it back in the smoker as quickly as possible in the same configuration as before.

-Continue cooking the brisket until it reaches about 190°F at which point I start checking it for tenderness using the butter test.
+Continue cooking the brisket until it reaches about 200°F (93°C) at which point I start checking it for tenderness using the butter test.

 The butter test means that when a brisket is perfectly done, pushing a sharp probe or skewer into it should feel like it’s going into soft, room temperature butter.